 Oscar believes trying to look too far into the future can jinx things, but if pressed, he will admit his dream is to ride the boards at the Olympics and race in the classics and the Grand Tours.
 In the meantime, racing at the Herne Hill track league with his mates and travelling to races across Britain is already like living the dream!

-The GLL Sport Foundation are very proud to be supporting Oscar this year and thank him for making the time to share his story!
+The GLL Sport Foundation is very proud to be supporting Oscar this year and thank him for making the time to share his story!